Key Stage 3

-In years 9, 10 and 11 students study French and/or German to GCSE.
-For both French and German the exam board is AQA.
+In years 9, 10 and 11, students study French, German or Spanish, or two languages, to GCSE.
+For all three languages, the exam board is AQA.

 Students are assessed via terminal exams in listening, speaking, reading and writing, which take place at the end of year 11.
 All four skills are equally weighted and are worth 25% each.